• STAINLESS STEEL PIPES 201 & 410 pipes System 1

 Valadium, a stainless steel and 12% nickel alloy is used to make class and military rings.
 Valadium is usually silver-toned, but can be electro-charged to give it a gold tone.
 The gold tone variety is known as Sun-lite Valadium

-Q:What is the difference between seamless and ERW stainless steel pipes?
+Q:What is the difference between seamless and precision stainless steel pipes?

-Q:How do you calculate the flow velocity in stainless steel pipes?
+Q:How do you calculate the expansion of stainless steel pipes?

 Q:Can stainless steel pipes be used for wastewater pumping stations?

-Q:Can stainless steel pipes be used for sewage and wastewater systems?
+Q:Can stainless steel pipes be used in the oil and gas industry?

 1. Manufacturer Overview